beckymaust/kwmatch/README.md

 Match by Keyword
 ========================================================

 Matches a set of phrases in one column to its closest corresponding phrase in another column, utilizing the cosine similarity based on the tf - idf statistic.
 Note that multiple elements in "variation" may be mapped to the same element in "x".
-If you know in advance that the pairing should be unique, set one.to.one = TRUE.
+For a unique pairing, set one.to.one = TRUE.

 ## Installation
 ***